semianalog/noisesource/README.md

 You probably don't want this revision.
 It has a bug: it oscillates around 1.6 GHz.
 A ferrite bead in the signal path damped this to the point where it's just a slight hump in the output spectrum (as seen above).
 I'm saving the existing Rev 1 PCBs, which require this modification, for distribution among friends on IRC.
 Rev 2 will have footprints for a few types of matching/damping circuits I plan to try between the noise diode and the first amplifier.

 The PCB is designed to allow experimentation with different noise diodes.
 I built two variants.
 One shoves a lot of current through a [Panasonic DZ2410000L](http://www.semicon.panasonic.co.jp/ds4/DZ24100_E.pdf) 10V Zener diode, roughly along the lines of a Maxim application note presenting a similar circuit.
 Performance was quite poor.
 The second uses the emitter-base junction of an [MMBTH10](https://www.fairchildsemi.com/datasheets/MM/MMBTH10.pdf) RF transistor in reverse bias with a 1k source resistor, with much better performance.
 I recommend the latter.

+## Assembly

+Assembly is fairly obvious, just use the schematic as reference.
+For revision 2 I'll render a nice assembly diagram.

+Revision 1 requires the insertion of a ferrite bead between DZ1 and C3.
+You'll have to cut the trace on the PCB and solder it in.
+I don't have a part number for the one I used, so this will require a bit of experimentation.

 ## Parts